 Picking a college was a very stressful time for me.
 I ended up taking only three recruiting trips instead of the five I had initially planned on.
 Those five were Michigan, Illinois, Ohio State, Penn State, and Oklahoma.

 Such an important decision will not only determine where you live, or earn your degree, but also decide which school and brand you will represent.
 Everything comes with pros and cons.
 Personally, I believe that any university will help you get a degree as long as you are a disciplined individual.
 Most universities will also provide great housing options, medical staff, and coaches.
-So, what factors really determine what would the best for your educational as well as athletic career?
+So, what factors really determine what's best for your academic & athletic career?

 This is what I did.
 I listened to my emotions.
 I tried to ignore all the other factors and simply listened to my heart.
 I chose Oklahoma because it immediately felt like home.
 There was some sort of force that captivated me right from the get-go.